-Whether you are looking for some quick fixes or a full gut renovation, your door hardware can be a great place to start to make a big impact affordably.
+Whether you are looking for some quick fixes or a full gut renovation, start with your door hardware to make a big impact affordably.

 First, you’ll need to know the function of each door that needs hardware.
 Let’s review Emtek’s basic order process.

-In addition to front door entry sets, electronic locks and a variety of door accessories, like hinges and door stops, Emtek offers 3 kinds of functions for a standard knob or lever sets:
+In addition to front door entry sets, electronic locks and a variety of door accessories, like hinges and door stops, Emtek offers three kinds of functions for a standard knob or lever set: privacy, passage, and dummy.

-Passage functions are a good option for regular hallway, offices, kid’s bedrooms, and latched closets.
-They also pair well with a separate deadbolt for exterior doors that have 2 boreholes—say the door into your garage or a side entry door.
+Passage functions work well for a regular hallway, offices, kids’ bedrooms, and latched closets.
+They also pair well with a separate deadbolt for exterior doors that have 2 boreholes, much like the door in your garage or side entry door.

 Dummy knobs and levers are surface mounted and do not include a latch.
-They would be used in closest door applications or for the non-active side of a pair of French doors.
+Use them in closest door applications or for the non-active side of a pair of French doors.

-The majority of Emtek’s products are made in solid brass, giving them some weight and durability.
+The majority of Emtek’s products are made in solid brass.
+This gives them some weight and durability.
 There are 11 standard brass finishes in matte and polished options, plus an unlacquered brass that is uncoated and has an antique patina appearance.

 Prefer steel?
 We have wrought and brushed stainless versions, as well as Lost Wax Cast Bronze options.

-Once you determine the finish, you’ll have the option between more than 50 lever styles and 50 knob styles, so determine what style you are looking to achieve.
+Once you determine the finish, you’ll have the option between more than 50 lever styles and 50 knob styles.
+Determine what style you want to achieve by browsing.
 Do you prefer levers or knobs?
 Are you more of a Modern Brass or Rustic Bronze fan?
 Do you prefer classic styles or something contemporary?
 Crystal knobs or Designer Brass levers?

 You’ll want to determine the rosette and knob or lever style for each set.

-By assembling the hardware to order, Emtek gives you control over the design and how your home looks and gives you the flexibility to match finishes and styles to each room or space.
+By assembling the hardware to order, Emtek gives you control over your home design, as well as the flexibility to match finishes and styles to each room or space.
 Mix and match to your heart’s content—there are no “rules” when it comes to designing your own home.

 Different than carpentry handing, Emtek’s door handing doesn’t rely on the in or out swing of your door.
 Instead, handing is determined by the location of the hinges when you’re standing on the outside of the door, looking inside.
 If the hinges are on your left, then the lever should be ordered as a Left Hand Lever.

 So there you have it!
-Now you’re ready to order the Emtek products designed and built just for you.
+Now you’re ready to order the Emtek products designed and built just for you and your home.